Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 The image above was captured with the version II lens.
 Canon provides a wildlife-friendly 800mm lens option with a 1-stop-narrower max aperture, but the 600 f/4L IS III exceeds that focal length at the same aperture with a 1.4x extender mounted behind it.

 When using a camera with a full frame imaging sensor, a 600mm lens has long been my first choice for field sports photography including soccer and some running events.
 This lens is an excellent choice for baseball, football, and a host of other sports.
-Watch for this lens to be present at the Olympics, the Super Bowl, the World Cup, and many other major sporting events in large numbers.
+Watch for this lens in high numbers at the Olympics, the Super Bowl, the World Cup, and many other major sporting events.

 Photojournalists and others covering events will love this lens' reach.
 When photographers covering events are not permitted close access to their subjects, including at concerts, speaking events, etc., this focal length will often provide the reach needed.
 This lens is a great choice for photographing air shows, especially when single aircraft are flying.

 The 600mm focal length used on smaller APS-C/1.6x (FOVCF) imaging sensor format cameras provides a very narrow angle of view, equivalent to a 960mm lens on a full frame camera.
 This much narrower angle of view diminishes the scenarios this lens is ideally suited for.
 I rarely hear a bird photographer complaining about having too much focal length.
 However, this angle of view is challenging to use at many sports events (keeping a subject in the frame at this angle of view is challenging) and it is even too long for some wildlife photography.
 Moving back can be an answer, but obstacles can get in the sight path and longer distance means that heat waves are more likely to be an issue.

 While on the heat waves topic ... just because you have an amazing 600mm lens doesn't mean that you can create sharp images with it, even when using the fastest shutter speeds and best techniques.